+KSA Description Lecture, Lab, or

+both

+1.9.2 Lecture

-KSA Description Lecture, Lab, or both 1.9.2 Knowledge of the important elements that should be included in each behavior modification session.
-Lecture 1.9.6 Knowledge of approaches that may assist less motivated clients to increase their physical activity.
-Lecture 1.9.9 Ability to coach clients to set achievable goals and overcome obstacles through a variety of methods (e.g., in person, phone, and internet).
-Lecture
+behavior modification session.

+1.9.6 Knowledge of approaches that may assist less motivated clients to Lecture

+increase their physical activity.

+1.9.9 Ability to coach clients to set achievable goals and overcome Lecture

+obstacles through a variety of methods (e.g., in person, phone, and

+internet).